davidahouse/chute/README.md

 - [X] Implement comparison between saved capture and current capture
 - [X] Remove `xcov` dependency for code coverage stats
 - [X] Separate screenshots into their own report and show screens in a more easily digested format
-- [ ] Allow chute to update Pull Request with capture summary & link for full reports using github pages
+- [X] Allow chute to update Pull Request with capture summary & link for full reports using github pages
-- [ ] Allow chute to use github pages saved data as source of comparison
+- [X] Allow chute to use github pages saved data as source of comparison
-- [ ] Support Android testing and view capture
+- [ ] Improved helper library for capturing view controllers, views and windows
 - [ ] Make chute more generic by creating a plugin system that allows others to easily create new report types
 - [ ] Capture non-test related data such as lines of code, project settings, etc.
+- [ ] Support Android testing and view capture
 - [ ] Brew formula to make install easier
 - [ ] Fastlane action for executing chute easier
 - [ ] Danger.systems plugin for updating Pull Request with summary